Frank-Wolfe Optimization for Symmetric-NMF under Simplicial Constraint: INTRODUCTION

-In this paper we study a constrained version of SymNMF where the input matrix is required to be both nonnegative and positive semidefinite.
+In this paper we investigate a constrained version of SymNMF where the input matrix is required to be both nonnegative and positive semidefinite.
 Furthermore, we require that $W$ is normalized such that each row of $W$ sums to 1.
-Formally, we are interested in the following optimization problem, which we name as simplicial SymNMF (\emph{SSymNMF}):
+This problem has an interesting application in probabilistic clustering~\citep{zhao2015sof} where the $i$th row of $W$ can be interpreted as the probability that the $i$th data point lies in each clusters.
+Formally, we are interested in the following optimization problem, which we name as simplicial SymNMF (SSymNMF):

-where $P\geq 0$ and $P\in\SPD_+^n$ is positive semidefinite. (\ref{equ:sof}) was proposed as a method for probabilistic clustering~\citep{zhao2015sof}.
+where $P\geq 0$ and $P\in\SPD_+^n$ is positive semidefinite. (\ref{equ:sof}) was proposed as a formulation for probabilistic clustering~\citep{zhao2015sof}.
 The input matrix $P$ is interpreted as the co-cluster affinity matrix, i.e., entry $P_{ij}$ corresponds to the degree to which we encourage data instances $\mathbf{x}_i$ and $\mathbf{x}_j$ to be in the same cluster.
 Each row of $W$ then corresponds to the probability distribution of instance $\mathbf{x}_i$ being in different clusters.
 A similar simplicial constraint has been considered in NMF as well~\citep{nguyen2013simplicial}, where the goal is to seek a probabilistic part-based decomposition for clustering.